Try the best authentic Mexican recipes from the Mexican Food Journal.

 Homemade enchilada sauce beats canned every time.
 Period.
 If you have never made it from scratch, you should give this authentic Mexican recipe a try.
 It is much easier to make than you may think and the results are phenomenal.

 Pico de gallo is a raw salsa known as a salsa fresca, or “fresh salsa,” in Spanish.
-It is a delicious combination of Roma tomatoes, white onion, cilantro, serrano chile and a splash of lime juice.
+It is a delicious combination of Roma tomatoes, white onion, cilantro, serrano chile, and a splash of lime juice.

 Rajas con queso (Pronounced ra-HAS con KAY-so) is a taco filling made with fresh Poblano chile, a mild green chile typically used for chiles rellenos, rajas, and crema de poblano.
 This dish is served throughout Mexico.

-Chicken Tinga [pronounced teen-GA], a classic shredded chicken taco or tostada filling prepared with sliced onions and a tomato chipotle sauce is full-flavored crowd pleaser.
+Chicken Tinga [pronounced teen-GA], a classic shredded chicken taco or tostada filling prepared with sliced onions and a tomato chipotle sauce is a full-flavored crowd pleaser.
 It has a smoky flavor with just enough heat from the chipotle.

 Garbanzo beans and guajillo chile are a great combination, packed with flavor but not too spicy.
 It is delicious served hot or cold.